 Eco-Friendly Laundry Tip #5: Buy Natural, Concentrated Detergents

 Laundry detergents were not always made of fancy chemicals that are impossible to pronounce.
 Common household ingredients, such as baking soda, vinegar, lemon juice and peroxide, make great laundry boosters and detergents.
 Many companies now offer store-bought detergents that utilize these ingredients as well.
-By utilizing natural ingredients, you reduce the chemicals in wastewater and prevent the introduction of certain chemicals, such as chlorine, into the environment.
+By utilizing eco-friendly cleaning products, you reduce the chemicals in wastewater and prevent the introduction of certain chemicals, such as chlorine, into the environment.
 By buying concentrated detergents and using them properly, you are reducing the amount of packaging that collects in landfills as well.

 Any one of these five simple tips can reduce your energy bills and the impact your household laundry habits have on the environment.
 When combined, the results will surprise you.
 By changing just a few habits, you can help to save the environment while also saving money.